whatisnuclear/website/_posts/2025-05-23-regulatory-reforms-nuclear-wants.md

 <hr/>

-3: 🎛️Improve dashboards, visibility, and timelines around Commission voting.
+3: 🎛️Improve dashboards, visibility, and **timelines around Commission voting**.
 The Commission often sits on votes for years, one example being NEPA Part 51 rulemaking.